Ukerneraies/audio-effect-processor/README.md

 Audio processing may cause artifacts (noise/distortion), unexpected changes in loudness, or degradation depending on parameters and input conditions.

 The authors and contributors do not assume any legal responsibility for any damages, data loss, security issues, public opinion risks, or liabilities arising from the use, misuse, abuse, or improper utilization of this project.

+This project may include code generated or assisted by AI tools (including ChatGPT); users are responsible for validating outputs and results.

 ### Citation
 If you find our work helpful, please cite it!